bamboo-io/bamboo-copy/SMSF-INFO.md

 ## Please note:

-The bank account you onnect will not be possible to change in the future
+The bank account you connect will not be possible to change in the future.